liamkendall/sdm-exercise/README.md

 6) Assessing model performance
 7) Visualizing the model results

-## 2.1 GET BD SHAPEFILE and WORLCLIM data
+## 2.1 Get a shapefile of (Southern) Sweden

 First, we create a boundary box limited by the range of species to be modelled.
 We will use this boundary box to crop the shapefile and raster data to the study area extent.
+I have already set this based upon species occurrences.

 ``` r
 ext = c(11.0273686052, 20, 23.9033785336, 62)